mikefowler/instajam/README.md

 ## Contributing

-Contributions or bugfixes to Instajam are welcome.
+Contributions, fixes, or work on a test suite is welcome.
 If you are fixing a bug, please open an issue first with details on how to replicate the bug, and mention the issue number in your pull request.

 ### Developing

-Building Instajam requires Node.js with the coffee-script and docco packages, but after that the development process should work smoothly and stay out of your way.
+To work on Instajam you need to set up Grunt and install some Node.js packages.
+After cloning the repository, run these commands:

 ```
-sudo npm install -g coffee-script docco
+npm install
-bundle
-bundle exec guard
+bower install
+grunt watch
 ```

-Running Guard performs the following tasks:

-  1. Watches src/ Coffeescript and compiles to lib/
-  1. Watches spec/ Coffeescript and compiles to spec/
-  1. Generates documentation in docs/ via Docco when src/ changes.
-  1. Creates minified version of the library on changes to lib/instajam.js
-  1. Runs LiveReload server to reload test page on spec or src changes.

-__Recommendation:__ Install the brilliant [Anvil.app](http://anvilformac.com/) from Riot (and 37 Signals) and set up 'instajam.dev' to point to your local repository.
-After that, you can access documentation at http://instajam.dev/docs/ and run tests via http://instajam.dev/test.
+Grunt watches the Instajam source files for changes.
+When changes are made, Grunt runs JSHint  to validate the code, and, if successful, creates a minified version of the library in the ```dist/``` directory.

-## License
+### License

-GPLv2 or later

-Copyright (C) 2013 Mike Fowler
+Copyright (C) 2013 Mike Fowler, http://mikefowler.me

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.